apache/couchdb-documentation/src/config/couchdb.rst

            parameter was defined: :config:option:`httpd/max_http_request_size`,
            which can be used to limit maximum http request sizes.
 After upgrade, it is advisable to review those settings and adjust them accordingly.

+    .. config:option:: single_node :: Start in single node mode.

+        .. versionadded:: 3.0.0

+        When this configuration setting is set to ``true``, automatically create the system databases on startup.
+Must be set ``false`` for a clustered CouchDB installation.

+    .. config:option:: users_db_security_editable :: Protect ``_users`` DB security obj
+        .. versionadded:: 3.0.0

+        When this configuration setting is set to ``false``, reject any attempts to modify the ``_users`` database security object.
+Modification of this object is deprecated in 3.x and will be completely disallowed in CouchDB 4.x.